ionic-team/ionic-framework/docs/sass-guidelines.md

 It could be argued though that the comment doesn't really help, as seeing the variable in use will explain its purpose the best.
 Additionally, this is an example of a variable that isn't necessary, given it is only used in one place, which is why it is so specific in the first place.

-## Proposed Usage
+## Recommended Usage

 There are two things that need to be outlined here: when we should use comments and when we should use variables.
-The sections below detail the proposed usage for each of these.
+The sections below detail the recommended usage for each of these.

 ### Comments